oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 **Response:**

-The actuator device is apparently a smart front-door-lock for which an extension actuator profile has been written.
+The Actuator device is apparently a smart front-door-lock for which an extension profile has been written.
 The device supports both the standard slpf functions and whatever Commands are defined in the extension profile.

 ```
 {